← Back to Home

 Editor tools

-Editors couldn't produce high quality multimedia articles with Wordpress.
-And guides were bespoke, a one-off effort requiring a significant amount of design, engineering, and product resources.
-Editors were unable to tell great stories on their own, nor at scale, nor without several quarters of work.
-I designed the MVP and long-term vision for a new internal editing tool and CMS.
-How might we design an easy-to-use tool that allowed editors, designers, photographers, and videographers to collaborate and build beautiful, high quality articles together?
-Our MVP was barebones, supporting the following:
+Editors couldn't produce high-quality multimedia articles with Wordpress.
+And guides were bespoke, requiring a significant amount of design, engineering, and product effort.
+Editors were unable to tell great stories on their own at scale, so I designed the MVP and long-term vision for a new editing tool and CMS.

 • Create, edit, and view a guide.